-NDC Minnesota has been a staple in Omnitech’s learning environment for the past couple of years.
-It is a conference that we always look forward to and a place our engineers can go to learn new and exciting skills and bring that knowledge back and share it with the rest of our team.
+NDC Minnesota has been a staple in Omnitech's learning environment for the past couple of years.
+It's something that we look forward to, a place our developers can go to learn new and exciting skills, and to bring that knowledge back and share it with the rest of our team.

 Despite the virtual setting, our engineers still learned a lot and had a great time.
 During the four days of the conference, they attended a variety of workshops.
 Topics covered included Azure, Docker, Kubernetes, Open Id Connect, Oauth, gRPC, GraphQL, Test Driven Development, new C# language features, C# memory, Cypress UI Testing, and API Management.
 Here are some of the key takeaways they had throughout the conference.

 Throughout the conference, I attended workshops that focused on .NET Core in Azure with Docker and Kubernetes, GraphQL in .NET Core, and Authentication and Authorization in .NET Core.

 The highlight of the conference for me was the two-day workshop on authentication and authorization.
 It was led by Brock Allen, one of the co-authors of IdentityServer.
 IdentityServer is a framework for .NET Core that plugs into an application's middleware pipeline and implements the OpenID Connect and OAuth 2.0 spec.